'The Best In The Long Run'

 Three months later, in March 2011, TDG were themselves bought out by Norbert Dentressangle whom in turn were bought out for £2.3bn by US logistics company XPO Logistics in June 2015.

-A special thank you to Tom Riding, managing director of W & J Riding for 25 years, without who's invaluable help this website would not have been possible.
+A special thank you to Tom Riding who was the managing director of W & J Riding for 25 years and without who's invaluable help this website would not have been possible.

-Tom has been kind enough to supply a vast amount of detailed historical information along with many of the superb rare photographs featured on this site which now contains over 1000 images.
+Tom has been kind enough to supply a vast amount of detailed historical information along with many of the superb rare photographs featured on this site which now contains over 1100 images, all of which are accessible via the menu down the right hand side of this page.

-All blue text is clickable and takes you to the relevent page or website, for example, clicking on ERF will take you to the ERF section of the site
+All blue text is clickable and takes you to the relevant page or website, for example, clicking on ERF will take you to the ERF section of the site.